Caramel Apple Cinnamon Rolls

 - 5 tablespoons salted butter, softened

-- 1 large granny smith, cored and finely chopped
+- 1 large Granny Smith apple, cored and chopped

-- cinnamon brown sugar: In a small bowl, whisk together the brown sugar, cinnamon, and ground nutmeg until combined.
+- CINNAMON BROWN SUGAR: In a small now, whisk together the brown sugar, cinnamon, and ground nutmeg; set aside.

-- rolls: when the dough is ready, turn it out onto a lightly floured work surface.
-With a floured rolling pin, roll out the dough into a 14x10 inch rectangle. (you can trim the edges with a pizza cutter if you want the dough to be a perfect rectangle.)
-Using a small spatula, spread the softened butter out evenly over the entire surface of the dough.
-Sprinkle evenly with the cinnamon brown sugar mixture.
+- MAKE ROLLS: Turn the dough out onto a floured work surface.
+With a floured rolling pin, roll it out into a 14x10 inch rectangle.
+Spread the softened butter over the surface using a butter knife.
+Sprinkle evenly with the cinnamon sugar mixture.
 Top with apple and pecan pieces.
-Drizzle 1/2 cup of caramel sauce on top.
-Roll up the dough tightly, cut into 12 even pieces and place in a lightly greased 9-inch round or 13 x 9 rectangle pan*.
-I used dental floss to cut my cinnamon rolls, it's easier than using a knife.
+Drizzle ½ of the caramel sauce on top.
+Roll the dough tightly, tuck and pinch the ends and cut into 12 even pieces, using a sharp knife or dental floss.
+Place rolls in a lightly greased or parchment-lined 13x9 baking pan.

-- If you bake these cinnamon rolls in a 9-inch round pie pan only 11 of the rolls will fit.
-12 rolls fit in a 13 x 9 rectangle pan.
-Also, you can bake these in muffin pans to get individual caramel apple cinnamon rolls.
+Alternate pans: If you bake these cinnamon rolls in a 9-inch round pie dish, you’ll only be able to fit 11 rolls.
+You can also bake these in a muffin pan to get individual cinnamon rolls.